 Hearing loss caused by the presence of middle ear fluid is immediately resolved by surgery.
 Children with speech, language, learning, or balance problems may take several weeks or months to improve.

-Your otolaryngologist will provide specific postoperative instructions, including when to seek attention and when to set follow-up appointments.
+Your ENT specialist will provide specific postoperative instructions, including when to seek attention and when to set follow-up appointments.
 They may also prescribe an antibiotic ear drops for a few days.
 An audiogram should be performed after surgery, if hearing loss is present before the tubes are placed.
 This test will make sure that hearing has improved with the surgery.

 Although the tube does have a small opening (about 1/20th of an inch) that could allow water to enter the middle ear, research studies show no benefit in keeping the ears dry, and current guidelines do not recommend routine water precautions.
-Therefore, you do not need to restrict swimming or bathing in clean, treated water while tubes or in place, and you do not need to use earplugs, head bands, or other water-tight devices unless specifically recommended by your doctor.
+Therefore, you do not need to restrict swimming or bathing in clean, treated water while tubes are in place, and you do not need to use earplugs, head bands, or other water-tight devices unless specifically recommended by your doctor.

-Consultation with an otolaryngologist may be warranted if you or your child has experienced repeated or severe ear infections, ear infections that are not resolved with antibiotics, hearing loss due to fluid in the middle ear, barotrauma or excessive ear pressure injury, or have an anatomic abnormality that inhibits drainage of the middle ear.
+Consultation with an ENT specialist may be warranted if you or your child has experienced repeated or severe ear infections, ear infections that are not resolved with antibiotics, hearing loss due to fluid in the middle ear, barotrauma or excessive ear pressure injury, or have an anatomic abnormality that inhibits drainage of the middle ear.

 Myringotomy with insertion of ear tubes is an extremely common and safe procedure with minimal complications.
 When complications do occur, they may include: